ailich/GLCMTextures/README.md

-We then continue this process throughout the whole image, moving right to the next focal pixel, and down to start the next row when a given row is completed.Once we have finished tabulating all the counts we “normailize” the GLCM by dividing the counts by the sum of all the counts to get relative frequencies or probabilities that a given pixel of value i occurs next to a pixel of value j.
+We then continue this process throughout the whole image, moving right to the next focal pixel, and down to start the next row when a given row is completed.
+The resulting GLCM is a square matrix of counts that is symmetric about the diagonal.
+Once we have finished tabulating all the counts we “normailize” the GLCM by dividing the each element by the sum of all the counts to get relative frequencies or probabilities that a given pixel of value i occurs next to a pixel of value j.
 The values in a normalized GLCM will therefore sum to 1.

 ``` r
 horizontal_glcm<- make_glcm(test_matrix, n_levels = 4, shift = c(1,0))